 Related Material: New "Protection" Bill on Internet Freedom

 On September 19, SpaceX CEO Elon Musk had indicated that his Starlink satellite internet company would seek exemption from U.S. sanctions to work in Iran.
 Individual exemptions are not required in most instances under the new general license.
 But the commercial grade hardware that Starlink would provide would require an exemption, a Treasury Department official said in a briefing on September 23.
+Deputy Secretary of State Wendy Sherman reaffirmed the U.S. commitment to enabling the free flow of information for Iran and other countries under sanctions.
+The general license represents a moment of opportunity, she told 20 international technology firms on October 12.
+On Jan.
+11, 2023, the Treasury Department published additional guidance on what kinds of communications tools and services can be provided to ordinary Iranians under the license.
 The following are statements from the State and Treasury Departments on the license.

 Secretary of State Antony Blinken